-Within 15 calendar days after receipt of the complaint, Brian Tiegs or their designee will meet or communicate with the complainant to discuss the complaint and the possible resolutions.
-Within 15 calendar days of the meeting or communication, Brian Tiegs or their designee will respond in writing, and where appropriate, in a format accessible to the complainant.
-The response will explain the position of the South Central College and offer options for substantive resolution of the complaint.
+Within 15 calendar days after receipt of the complaint, Mary Sam or her designee will meet or communicate with the complainant to discuss the complaint and the possible resolutions.
+Within 15 calendar days of the meeting or communication, Mary Sam or her designee will respond in writing, and where appropriate, in a format accessible to the complainant.
+The response will explain the position of Central Lakes College and offer options for substantive resolution of the complaint.

-If the response by Brian Tiegs, ADA Coordinator or their designee does not satisfactorily resolve the issue, the complainant and/or his/her designee may appeal the decision within 15 calendar days after receipt of the response to the President, Dr. Annette Parker or their designee.
+If the response by Mary Sam or her designee does not satisfactorily resolve the issue, the complainant and/or his/her designee may appeal the decision within 15 calendar days after receipt of the response to the College President or their designee.

-Within 15 calendar days after receipt of the appeal, Dr. Annette Parker, President, or their designee will meet with the complainant to discuss the complaint and possible resolutions.
-Within 15 calendar days after the meeting, the President, Dr. Annette Parker or their designee will respond in writing, and, where appropriate, in a format accessible to the complainant, with a final resolution of the complaint.
+Within 15 calendar days after receipt of the appeal, the College President or their designee will meet with the complainant to discuss the complaint and possible resolutions.
+Within 15 calendar days after the meeting, the College President or their designee will respond in writing, and, where appropriate, in a format accessible to the complainant, with a final resolution of the complaint.

-All written complaints received by ADA Coordinator, Brian Tiegs or their designee, appeals to the President, Dr. Annette Parker or their designee, and responses from these two offices will be retained by South Central College for at least three years.
+All written complaints received by Mary Sam or her designee, appeals to the College President or their designee, and responses from these two offices will be retained by Central Lakes College for at least three years.